Where Judaism Comes Alive Between the I-15 and I-605

 High Holy Days

-In addition, we do plan to continue with our outdoor Tashlich gathering on Tuesday afternoon at 4pm.
-See your TBI email updates for more details or tbipomona.org.
+In addition, we will conduct our outdoor Tashlich gathering on Saturday afternoon at 4pm.
+See below for details.

-Families with children are invited to attend our virtual Rosh HaShanah and Yom Kippur Day Family Services at 2:00 pm. on those same channels.
-For 2021, there will unfortunately not be separate children’s’ programs on Rosh HaShanah and Yom Kippur mornings.
+Families with younger children are invited to attend our Rosh HaShanah and Yom Kippur Day Family Services at 2:00 pm. in our sanctuary, regardless of membership status.

 We want to reach out to those who are currently unaffiliated as well as those who have never been affiliated with a synagogue.
 We welcome you and we will be happy to address any questions you might have.
 Hopefully, you will find the feelings of warmth and closeness at our High Holy Days Season services to be representative, even during these unusual times, of our entire congregation.

-May the new year bring health and happiness to each of you and your loved ones, along with good health and freedom from the pressures of the pandemic.
+May the new year bring health and happiness to each of you and your loved ones, along with good health and sweetness.